Voitheia/discord-bot/README.md

 ### TODO
 - implement way to target multiple implants at once
+- look into creating custom groupings of implants
 - figure out packaging this as standalone
 - persistence?